ReggieVW/cvat-docs/manual/annotate_person_key_points.md

 ![image](https://user-images.githubusercontent.com/35894891/180450542-465abc43-e065-4fde-8572-11272fa56eaf.png)

 # Export annotation with person key points
 <b>Note: the feature of directly exporting person key points with JSON is not available in CVAT.
-The JSON file also does not export the group_id which is required to group the person keypoints.</b>
+The JSON file also does not export the group_id which is required to group the person keypoints.
+To have the results in COCO format and not loose the activity annotations you have to first export to CVAT XML and then convert to COCO.</b>

 First click on save because CVAT does not automatically saves the changes.
 Then click ``Menu`` in CVAT.
 Click ``Export task dataset`` and choose ``CVAT for video``.
 ![image](https://user-images.githubusercontent.com/35894891/199825605-7ba58ca2-a341-4a23-bf56-709243d1f34e.png)